ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ██║██║     ██║     ███████║
 ╚═╝╚═╝     ╚═╝     ╚══════╝

-If you're seeing this, you have successfully installed IPFS and are now interfacing with the ipfs merkledag!
+If you see this, you have successfully installed
+IPFS and are now interfacing with the ipfs merkledag!

  -------------------------------------------------------